styfenschaer/rocket-fft/README.md

 Rocket-FFT uses a C interface to the PocketFFT C++ library.
 On Linux and MacOS, the C interface functions are accessed via the Python built-in `ctypes` module due to an unresolved issue with LLVM.
 This fallback solution results in all function not being cachable, which means that `numba.njit(cache=True)` does not work.
 On Windows the C interface is accessed differently and therefore all functions can be cached.

 ## Low-level interface
 If you don't need the convenience of the flexible signatures provided by SciPy and Numpy, you can use the low-level interface to the PocketFFT library instead.
 Using the low-level interface can significantly reduce compilation times and has slightly lower overhead.
-Additionally, it offers some additional functions that are not available through the Scipy and Numpy interfaces.
+Additionally, it offers some additional functions that are not available through the SciPy and Numpy interfaces.
 It is an option to consider if you prioritize speed on small transforms and have a good understanding of how to use FFT.
 You can import the low-level interface functions from the `rocket_fft` namespace:
 ```python
 from rocket_fft import c2c, dct, ...
 ```